terrapower/armi/doc/requirements/srsd.rst

    :id: REQ_REACTOR_CORRECTNESS
    :status: needs implementation, needs test

 The reactor package shall check its inputs for certain obvious errors including unphysical quantities.
-At a deep level, the reactor package will not attempt to full validate subtle engineering aspects of the reactor; that is more generally the reason users will want to fully simulate a reactor and cannot be done at input time.
+At a deep level, the reactor package will not attempt to fully validate subtle engineering aspects of the reactor; that is more generally the reason users will want to fully simulate a reactor and cannot be done at input time.

 --------------------